-Experience the look and feel of the industrial workplace of the future: Adaptive assistance systems, collaboration between human and large industrial robots, smart sensors and virtual industrial engineering.
-We are opening our doors to international guests for a tour through our Future Work Lab.
-You will be able to visit our large Demonstrator World and talk to our experts about innovations of Industrie 4.0, artificial intelligence and the smart factory of the future.
+Experience the look and feel of the industrial workplace of the future: Autonomous systems will support humans with data-driven analyses and smart solution patterns during value-generating tasks.
+We are opening our doors to international guests for a virtual tour through our Future Work Lab.
+At the

-We will be happy to welcome you at our campus in Stuttgart!
+We will be happy to welcome you virtually at our campus in Stuttgart!

 The Future Work Lab opened in February 2017 and is one of Germany’s largest facilities exploring the impact of Industrie 4.0 on industrial manufacturing.
 Occupying 1,000 m2, it offers a very close impression of the industry workplaces of the future.
 Our Demonstrator World showcases more than 50 demonstrators, covering the full range of future industrial work environments and bringing them to life.
 The Future Work Lab is open to companies, employees, employee representatives, politicians, researchers and other interested parties.
 In the period since 2017, we have had more than 12,000 visitors from all over the world.